Parker 51: Design and history

 The "51" was innovative for the period.
-With a number of new design features in particular its hooded, tubular nib and multi-finned collector, were designed to work in conjunction with the pen's proprietary ink.
-This allowed the tubular nib to stay wet and lay down an even line with either the ultra-fast drying '51' ink or conventional inks.
-The initial model used a Vacumatic filling system which operated by pressing a plunger to generate a vacuum drawing ink into the pen.
+It had a number of new design features—in particular the hooded, tubular nib and multi-finned collector were designed to work in conjunction with the pen's proprietary, fast-drying "51" ink.
+This allowed the tubular nib to stay wet and lay down an even line with either "51" ink or conventional inks.
+The initial model used a Vacumatic filling system which operated by pressing a plunger to generate a vacuum, drawing ink into the pen.

 The filling system was re-designed in 1948, with the introduction of the Aerometric filling system.
-This filling system operated by pressing a pressure bar on "Pli-Glass" sac.
+This filling system operated by pressing a pressure bar on "Pli-Glass" PVC sac.

-In addition, Parker reformulated its "51" ink, reducing the alkalinity, and introducing a selection of brilliant colors, and calling the ink Superchrome.
-Like the 51 ink, it also came with a warning that it should be used only in the Parker 51 but the warning was more discreet.
+In addition, Parker reformulated its 51 ink, reducing the alkalinity, introducing a selection of bright colors, and changing its name to Superchrome.
+Like the 51 ink, it also came with a warning that it should be used only in the Parker 51, though this warning was more discreet.

-The pen was not named after the P-51 Mustang fighter plane; but Parker took advantage of the coincidence by comparing the pen and the plane in its advertising.
+The pen was not named after the P-51 Mustang, a fighter plane.
+But Parker took advantage of the coincidence by comparing the pen and the aircraft in its advertising.

-The Parker "51" stayed in production until 1972 with a series of revisions throughout its production cycle.
+The Parker 51 stayed in production until 1972 with a series of revisions throughout its production cycle.

 Ink

 There were two iterations of a special ink formulated exclusively for use in the Parker 51.

-This initial ink was highly alkaline and while water-based, also included a substantial amount of isopropyl alcohol.
+This initial ink was highly alkaline and while water-based, also contained a substantial amount of isopropyl alcohol.

-It was released in 1941 as "51" ink, along with the Parker 51 pen.
-Parker was careful to print prominent warnings on caps, labels, and boxes that the ink could only be used in the "51."
+It was released in 1941 as 51 ink, along with the Parker 51 pen.
+Parker was careful to print prominent warnings on caps, labels, and boxes that the ink could only be used in the 51.
 The formulation in the ink would react with other manufacturing materials (such as celluloid) of the period leading to irreparable damage to other fountain pens.
-In 1948, the '51' ink was withdrawn and replaced with "Superchrome" ink, also advertised for the '51' pen and its economy model, the Parker "21" as the ink would still harm other fountain pens.
+In 1948, the '51' ink was withdrawn and replaced with "Superchrome" ink, also advertised for the '51' pen and its economy model, the Parker 21 as the ink would still harm other fountain pens.
 "Superchrome" was discontinued by the early 1960s.
-Although Parker no longer manufactures these specially formulated inks, the pen's construction is suitable for most modern inks such as Parker's Quink.
+Although Parker no longer manufactures these specially formulated inks, the pen's construction is suitable for most modern inks, such as Parker's Quink.